-For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and certain non-campus buildings or property that are owned or controlled by BYU.
+For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and non-campus buildings or property that are owned or controlled by BYU.
+A map of campus is included as Appendix A.